-Research clusters are interdisciplinary networks of researchers focused on solving key challenges facing society.
-They enable leading researchers to work closely together as a unit on problems that transcend the traditional boundaries associated with departments, institutions, and funding agencies.
+Research clusters are interdisciplinary networks of researchers focused on solving key challenges facing society that transcend the traditional boundaries associated with departments, institutions, and funding agencies.

 Clusters involve UBC researchers at all of our campuses and sites, and may involve collaborators across Canada.